 Helen is the Parish Development Officer for Hythe & Dibden.
 One of her earliest projects was working in partnership with Moviola to set up the cinema in Hythe, which has been operating for 9 years now.
 In her free time she takes photographs of bands and writes concert and CD reviews for a number of music publications.

 David lives in the village of Crowcombe.
-He has been instrumental with many others in building a large village hall.
-The Hall has provided an ideal venue for films.
+He has been instrumental with many others in building a large village hall, which has provided an ideal venue for films.
 As a Moviola Associate David organises the monthly films which regularly attract an audience of a hundred.
-Always concerned with the maintenance of community life in a village, David has, for many years, edited the village newsletter.
-Very interested in gardening, David chairs the Events Committee for The Somerset Gardens Trust.
+Always concerned with the maintenance of community life in a village, David has, for many years, edited the village newsletter. and chairs the Events Committee for The Somerset Gardens Trust.

 Dr Elaine Hendrickson

-Elaine was born in the United States, but came to London to do one year’s postgraduate study at the University of London and stayed to finish her PhD and become a Lecturer and Researcher at the Institute of Psychiatry, Psychology and Neuroscience – University of London.
-She subsequently became a British Citizen.
-Since her retirement she has been living in Beaminster, West Dorset and is involved in music (started community choirs and a prison choir at The Verne on Portland, and very active in the organisation of the annual Beaminster Festival ) and film through the very successful Beaminster Moviola.
+Elaine was born in the United States but came to London for postgraduate study.
+She stayed to finish her PhD and became a Lecturer at the Institute of Psychiatry, Psychology and Neuroscience.
+Since her retirement she has been living in Beaminster, and is involved in community choirs, the annual Beaminster Festival and the very successful Beaminster Moviola.

-Philip lives in the village of Bicknoller, on the edge of the Quantock Hills, and not far from Crowcombe where he helps as one of the projectionists for the Crowcombe Cinema, a Moviola Associate.
+Philip lives in Bicknoller, not far from Crowcombe where he helps as one of the projectionists for the Crowcombe Cinema.
 In the 1980s he helped set up a risk management consultancy, working originally with energy companies but more recently in food safety and healthcare.
-He is semi-retired but still does some occasional assignments.
-Amongst other activities he is a volunteer Ranger with the Quantocks AONB service and is the Chairman of Quantock Eco, a local organisation committed to raising awareness of environmental issues.
+He is a volunteer Ranger with the Quantocks AONB service and is the Chairman of Quantock Eco, a local organisation committed to raising awareness of environmental issues.

 Carol is a retired Teacher and Health Promotion Co-ordinator who played a major role in establishing the government’s Healthy Schools’ Scheme in Berkshire and Dorset.
-Since retiring she has helped develop various community activities in Beaminster where she now lives, including a successful community choir and leading U3A and WI groups.
-She is a keen supporter and active team member of Beaminster Moviola which a popular feature of community life in the town.
-Music, film and theatre are her main interests and she is very happy to now have more time to be involved in supporting these interests locally.
+She has helped develop various community activities in Beaminster where she now lives, including a successful community choir and leading U3A and WI groups.
+She is a keen supporter and active team member of Beaminster Moviola.

 Toby looks after film programming, booking and licensing, chooses shorts and compiles your support disks, and is in overall charge of the Associates programme.
 Contact him for anything to do with film choices and bookings.
 Get in touch with him if you would like to register as an Associate.